Our transmission system is the essential link that connects homes, farms, businesses and industries to the electricity generated across Alberta.

 In additional to appliances such as refrigerators, stoves, ovens, freezers, and washers and dryers, the average four-person household in Alberta has 20 “instant on” appliances such as computers, video players, televisions, music devices and cell phone chargers.
 The increased demand for electricity means that existing transmission facilities need to be enhanced and new facilities built to ensure the electricity will be there when Albertans need it.

-Though transmission is the backbone of Alberta’s electricity system, it represents a very small part of the average residential electricity bill in Alberta – about 10 per cent.
+Though transmission is the backbone of Alberta’s electricity system, it represents a very small part of the average residential electricity bill in Alberta – less than 20 per cent.
 Despite its relatively small cost, a strong and updated transmission system can significantly improve competition in Alberta’s electricity market, reducing energy costs for consumers and saving them money.

 New transmission systems are crucial to enable the great potential for generating electricity from renewable energy.
 Almost 90 per cent of Alberta’s electricity is generated from coal and natural gas.
 According to the Alberta Electric System Operator’s (AESO) 2011 Long-Term Plan, there are more than 2,500 megawatts (MW) of proposed generation from wind power waiting to be added to Alberta’s electricity grid by 2020.